New-College-MCR/mcr-website/content/team/9-ED.md

 ---
-title: "Devarchan Banerjee"
+title: "Mandisa Shandu"
 date: 2018-11-19T10:47:58+10:00
 draft: false
-image: "images/team/DB.jpeg"
+image: "images/team/MS.jpeg"
 jobtitle: "Equality and Diversity / Disability Officer"
-linkedinurl: devarchan.banerjee@new.ox.ac.uk
+linkedinurl: mandisa.shandu@new.ox.ac.uk
 promoted: true
 weight: 9
 ---

-Devarchan is doing a DPhil at the Said Business School.
-His career is in international development and social impact and he is passionate about inclusion .
-In case there's anything you've experienced at the College/University that has made you felt uncomfortable, or have ideas to celebrate your culture/identity or just miss home.
-Feel free to reach out!
+Mandisa is from South Africa and is doing a DPhil in Law.
+Her career is in human rights law, and she is passionate about using the law to advance equality and social justice.
+She enjoys jazz, poetry, long walks (not runs!) and wine.
+Feel free to reach out to Mandisa about any ideas you might have to make your experience at New more inclusive, or to celebrate your culture/identity as a college community.